Deviled Eggs

-5 from 3 votes
+5 from 5 votes

-2 Comments
+3 Comments

 This post may contain affiliate links.
 See our disclosure policy.

-Ingredients in Deviled Eggs
+Ingredients for the Best Deviled Eggs

-• Hard Boiled Eggs – See below for tips on how to make the best, easy-peel hard-boiled eggs!
+• Hard-boiled eggs See below for tips on how to make the best, easy-peel hard-boiled eggs!

 • Mayonnaise – Mayonnaise is one of those foods where I always buy the name brand.
 The store brand just never tastes as good!
 We like Best Foods Mayo the most.
 (Not sponsored – just the truth!)

-• White Vinegar – With all the other creamy ingredients, you need just a little bit of acidity to cut through and balance things out.
+• White vinegar With all the other creamy ingredients, you need just a little bit of acidity to cut through and balance things out.

-• Sugar – Just ⅛ of a teaspoon of sugar gives these deviled eggs a touch of sweetness.
+• Sugar Just ⅛ of a teaspoon of sugar gives these deviled eggs a touch of sweetness.

 • Paprika – Paprika adds a bit of smoky flavor and that classic red dusting on top.

 • Chives – The chives are optional but they add a pop of color and freshness to the dish!
+You can also use green onion

-Deviled eggs on a plate with a bite taken out of one
+Deviled eggs on a plate with a bite taken out of one.

-Our Secrets to Perfect Hard Boiled Eggs
+Our Secrets to Perfect Hard-Boiled Eggs

 Filling Deviled Eggs

-For me, there are two approaches when it comes to filling deviled eggs – fancy or fast.
+For me, there are two approaches when it comes to filling deviled eggs, either fancy-looking or needing to get them done quickly.
 If I am feeling fancy, then I will put the yolk mixture into a piping bag and put a star tip on the end.
-I pipe the filling in a circle and then swirl up until it is a little bit above the surface of the egg whites.
-If I need to get them done fast, then I just scoop the egg mixture into a ziplock bag and cut a little bit off of one corner.
-Then I squirt an equal amount of filling into each egg.
-Either way they are going to taste delicious!
+I pipe the filling in a circle and then swirl it up until it is a little bit above the surface of the egg whites.

-Variations for This Deviled Egg Recipe
+Variations for the Best Deviled Egg Recipe

 Recipe Tip